Thursday, December 13, 2012

 Dark Chocolate Balsamic Spritzer

-For those of you familiar with Dr. Oz (popular TV advice doctor on 'Oprah'), he recommends all adults consume up to two tablespoons of balsamic vinegar with meals whenever possible.
+A popular TV advice doctor has recommended all adults consume up to two tablespoons of balsamic vinegar with meals whenever possible.
 He claims the acetic acid found in balsamic vinegar helps activate genes that burn fat and increases satiety, so you feel fuller.

-With that in mind, we had a fabulous suggestion from a fan in Napa.
+With that in mind, we had a fabulous suggestion from a Nan fan in Napa.
 She suggested we mix our Raspberry Balsamic in a glass with sparkling water.
 A perfect way to add balsamic to our diet!
 We tried it, loved it, and posted that recipe here.
-So what about using one of our new products instead?
+So what about using one of our other balsamic vinegars instead?
 Here is the result:

 In a tall cocktail glass, fill half way with ice.
 Add the dark chocolate balsamic, and fill with sparkling water/club soda.
 Add mint and/or alcohol (light rum or gin) if desired.